sentinelsat/sentinelsat/docs/common_issues.rst

 Maybe there are no images for the specified time period, by default ``sentinelsat`` will query the last 24 hours only.

-.. rubric:: The query fails with 'Query request is too large, reduce query datapoints'
+.. rubric:: The query fails with 'Query is too complex.
+Consider using a simpler geometry.'

 There are too complex polygons in the query.
-Please reduce your .geojson file to less than 200 points.
+Please simplify your .geojson file.

 .. rubric:: Anything else?